SwiftGL/swiftgl.github.io/learn/01-install-software.md

 You'll need hardware and a device driver capable of OpenGL 3.3.
 If your video hardware was made after 2010 then you're probably fine.
 On Mac you'll get driver updates with the normal OS updates.
 Ubuntu distributes open source device drivers with their OS but you also have the option to install different, possibly better, proprietary drivers.

 There's nothing for you to do here.
 However, in some rare cases you may run into problems because your video device driver is old or buggy.
-Just remember that programming OpenGL is programming direct to the device driver in case something weird comes up.
+Just remember that programming OpenGL is programming direct to the device driver.
+It's not common the device driver causes problems, but more likely than with other types of hardware.

 ## Text editor